simrit1/aioaccount/source/intro.rst

 User ID format
 --------------
-User IDs are UUID4 with the '-', this is a 32 characters long string.
+User IDs are UUID4 without the '-', this is a 32 characters long string.

 Basics
 ------